travigd/documentation/dotnet-api/competing-consumers.md

         </tr>
         <tr>
             <td><code>PreferRoundRobin</code></td>
-            <td>If possible prefer to round robin between the connections with messages (if not possible will use next available).</td>
+            <td>If possible preference a round robin between the connections with messages (if not possible will use next available).</td>
         </tr>
         <tr>
             <td><code>PreferDispatchToSingle</code></td>
-            <td>If possible prefer to dispatch to a single connection (if not possible will use next available).</td>
+            <td>If possible preference dispatching to a single connection (if not possible will use next available).</td>
         </tr>
         <tr>
             <td><code>StartFromBeginning</code></td>